fongc123/notes/Introduction to Programming with C++/Bitwise Operators.md

 A `1` is considered as `true`, while a `0` is considered as `false`.
 For example, an `AND` will output `1` if and only if both inputs are `1` as well.

+A [binary-decimal converter](https://www.rapidtables.com/convert/number/binary-to-decimal.html) is extremely useful when working with bits and bytes.

 ### Example
 A sample program that modifies the bits of two variables, `x` and `y`, with `int` type.